medaymenTN/ts-express-jwt-rest-api/README.md

 $ docker-compose up --build
 ```

-- Docker image will run the project on development enviroment
+- Docker image will run the project in development enviroment

 - Run node js using nodemon